 These keto pancakes with almond flour are so easy to make!
-Fluffy, light and totally delicious, my almond cream cheese pancakes are gluten free and require only 5 ingredients.
+Fluffy, light and delicious, my keto cream cheese pancakes are gluten-free and require only 5 ingredients.
 They are the most popular low carb breakfast recipe on Sugar Free Londoner.

 We all like pancakes in this house, and these gluten free wonders are my all-time favourite.
 Whilst my husband and I are on the keto diet, my kids aren't.
 I'm so happy that we ALL love this recipe.
 It's our weekend treat!